Phoenix Pedestrian Accident Lawyer

 When Gallagher & Kennedy investigates a pedestrian accident, we look closely at whether the driver followed their legal duties — and whether failure to yield, speeding, distraction, or impaired driving contributed to the collision.

-If you were hit while walking in a crosswalk, on a sidewalk, or along the shoulder, these protections may strongly support your claim.
+If you were hit while walking in a marked crosswalk, unmarked intersection, sidewalk, or designated pedestrian crossing, these protections may strongly support your claim.
 Even if the crash happened outside a crosswalk, it’s still possible for the driver to bear most or all of the responsibility, depending on the circumstances.

 Our Phoenix pedestrian accident lawyers handle every phase of the legal process so you can focus on healing.
 Our responsibilities include investigating the collision, identifying all liable parties, gathering key evidence, interviewing witnesses, consulting experts, managing communications with insurance carriers, negotiating for a fair settlement, and preparing your case for trial when necessary.